Rosuav/shed/ChocRippleCake.md

 23. Serve the slices two at a time (you can't serve just one), making a lovely striped cake.

 ----

+** Note that the biscuits are important.
+If you can't get the actual Arnott's Chocolate Ripple biscuits (entirely likely, since Arnott's is an Australian company), see if you can find something similar.
+They have to be made of a chocolatey dough, not chocolate coated or chocolate chip - think Oreos minus the filling.

 Can also be done with ginger biscuits.
 It won't be "chocolate" ripple cake that way, though.
 You might have to come up with a new name.
 I suggest "ginger ripple cake", but YMMV.